mbideau/gimme-a-man/README.md

     PROG_BIN
         Path of the program binary.
-        It will be exectued with the option '--help'.
+        It will be executed with the option '--help'.

     PROG_NAME
         Name of the program.